Zimbra-Community/owncloud-zimlet/README.md

 ### Multi server support

-These zimlet and extensions support multi server ZCS cluster setups where proxies and mailboxes are in different machines.
+The zimlet and extensions support multi server ZCS cluster setups where proxies and mailboxes are in different machines.
-These zimlet and extensions support should only be installed in the mailboxes servers.
+The zimlet and extensions should only be installed on the mailbox servers.
-These zimlet and extensions support must be installed in all of your mailboxes servers.
+The zimlet and extensions must be installed on all of your mailbox servers (refer to the *Installing* section).
-In order to install these zimlet and extensions in a mailbox refer to the *Installing* section.

 ### Installing
 #### Use the automated installer (Interactive mode):